zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 -->

-{% include note.html content="Tasks such as Jigsaw puzzle and transformations of the image are not exactly generative.
+> Tasks such as Jigsaw puzzle and transformations of the image are not exactly generative.
 But, I still like to generalize them as generative.
-Only that the generation is parameterized to a low dimension, for e.g. classification on hash table for Jigsaw puzzle and regression of angles for rotation."%}
+Only that the generation is parameterized to a low dimension, for e.g. classification on hash table for Jigsaw puzzle and regression of angles for rotation.

 The difficulty in these methods is the parameterization of degradation is dependent on the exact degradation method, making it hard to combine with other manipulations.
 For example, the parameters of adding gaussian noise are the mean and standard deviation of the gaussian noise function, which can be estimated by the network to subtract and recover the original image.
 For rotation, this would be the angle, which means there should now be another head to predict the angle if these both are to be combined.